+Securing your Excel formulas is imporrtant to maintain the integrity of your data and hiding formulas in Excel is an effective way to prevent the formulas from being erased, modified or altered.
+One way to achieve this is by using the Number Formatting feature.
 Number Formatting feature in Excel mainly allows you to change the appearance of cells without overwriting their contents.
 Currency formatting or highlighting colors are common examples.
 But that's not all!
 You can also use this feature to hide the value of a cell without changing it.
-In this article we're going to show you how to hide formulas in Excel using formatting.
+In this guide, we will show you how to hide formulas in Excel through the Number Formatting feature.

 How to hide data using formatting